-Brecknockshire is a interesting vice county in several respects.
-It contains the most southerly land over 800m in the UK within the Brecon Beacons National Park around Pen y Fan and Fforest Fawr.
-These areas are also adjoined by limestone rock with its characteristic sinkholes and pavements.
-In the north the vice county stretches into the wide open hills of the Elan Valley, drained by acid streams and bogs.
-Much of its eastern boundary lies along the Wye and the county also contains most of the upper and middle catchment of the Usk.
-Wet meadows are still reasonably common along many of the tributaries of these rivers.
-Llangors lake at the Northern limit of the National Park is the largest natural lake in South Wales and it is surrounded by both hay meadows and marsh, as shown in the three photographs below.
-This makes for a varied flora with several species at their southernmost limit - such as Purple saxifrage or Saxifraga oppositifolia
+Brecknockshire is an interesting vice county in several respects.
+It contains the most southerly land over 800m in the UK.
+There is limestone with characteristic sinkholes and pavements on the southern border.
+In the north the vice county stretches into the Cambrian Mountains and includes parts of the Elan Valley, drained by acid streams and bogs.
+Much of the eastern boundary lies along the River Wye and the county also contains most of the upper and middle catchment of the River Usk.
+The north-western border follows the Tywi (River Towy) that flows south and then west through Carmarthen to the sea.
+Further south the county extends into possibly the most remote-from-roads land in England and Wales on the back of the Black Mountain (not to be confused with the Black Mountains in the south east of the county!).
+Wet meadows are still reasonably common along many of the tributaries of the rivers.
+Llangors lake at the Northern limit of the National Park is the largest completely natural lake in Wales and it is surrounded by both hay meadows and marsh.
+A high proportion of county Rare Plant Register species grow there.

 Gallery of Brecknock plants photographed so far.

 You can now download the latest version of the Rare Plant Register.

 Brecknock Recording Group

 We try to go out most weeks in the spring and summer.
 Visitors are welcome – contact John if you would like to find out what we are doing.

 Click on this link to read the Brecknock VC Annual Report Brecknocks Summary Annual Report for 2018

 Bifid Hemp-nettle, Y benboeth hollt, Galeopsis bifida.
 Worth getting very wet for and new for hectad in Gors Llwn (bog) near Coelbren.